Dirty Deeds (2002 film)

 Dirty Deeds is a 2002 film shot in Australia.
 It was directed by noted fringe director David Caesar and stars Bryan Brown, Toni Collette, Sam Neill, Sam Worthington, John Goodman and Andrew Sommerich and produced by Nine Films and Television, the film and television production arm of the Nine Network, owned by PBL Media, now Nine Entertainment Co.

 Plot

 Barry Ryan is a late 1960s Australian mobster who controls the Sydney gambling scene and is making huge profits from casino slot machines.
 His profitable venture attracts the unwanted attention of the American Mafia, who attempt to secure a piece of the action by sending in two of their henchmen: the pensive, world-weary veteran Tony and his violent, not-too-bright sidekick Sal.
-Ryan soon finds himself fending off the trigger-happy "yanks", outback-style, while also contending with his feisty wife, needy mistress, and a crooked cop.
+Ryan's arch-rival Freddy tries to take over the clubs with his own machines.
+Ryan's nephew Darcy returns from fighting in Vietnam and starts working for him but Darcy doesn't know what he's in for.
+Ryan soon finds himself fending off the trigger-happy "yanks", outback-style, while also contending with his feisty wife Sharon, needy mistress Margaret, and crooked detective-sergeant Ray (Sam Neill).

-The movie is inspired by the visits of Mafia identity Joseph Dan Testa to Australia where he met Lennie McPherson and other Australian underworld figures.
+The movie is inspired by the visit of Mafia identity JosephTesta to Australia where he met Lennie McPherson and other Australian underworld figures.